ryanjohnson-me/Sketch-Artboard-Navigator/README.md

 # Sketch Plugin: Artboard Navigator (Alpha)

-- Easily "Go to Top" on any selected artboard (or parent artboard from a selected layer)
+- Easily "Go to Top"/"Go to Bottom" on any selected artboard (or parent artboard from a selected layer)
-- "Go to Bottom" in the works

 #### Tested on Sketch 42